LucasvanKasteren/eduvpn-log-analysis/README.md

 The tool also uses one smaller component:

-3. **Script Connection Hook** (`connect_script.sh`) - This small script uses the mmdblookup command and converts the source IP address for OpenVPN and returns the user, its city, the GPS coordinates and country code to syslog.
+3. **Script Connection Hook** (`connect_script.py`) - This small script uses python3 with the additional Maxmind-DB-Reader library and converts the source IP address for OpenVPN and returns the user, its city, the GPS coordinates and country code to syslog.

-### Script Connection Hook: `connect_script.sh`
+### Script Connection Hook: `connect_script.py`

 ### Purpose
 The purpose of this script is to not use explicit source IP address logging for OpenVPN to preserve user privacy.
 It makes use of the script connection hook of eduVPN which executes and converts the source IP address to geolocation information of a user connected via OpenVPN.
 Afterwards the masked output is written to syslog.

 #### Tasks
 1. **Check user connection**
     - If a user connects and the environment variables are set, we transform the user's source IP address to geolocation information.
-To perfom this 'masking' it makes use of the `mmdblookup` command to lookup the source IP address in the MaxMind DB file.
+To perfom this 'masking' it makes use python MaxMind DB reader library to parse the DB-IP lite database file and obtain geo location information corresponding to the source IP address.
 2. **Write masked output**
     - Afterwards the 'masked' output is written to syslog, from where it can be further processed by the rest of the tool.